-THE LIGHT OF THE STARS, including our sun, is the consequence of nuclear fusion.
-Fusion power utilises the lightest of elements - usually the two less common isotopes of the lightest element of all, hydrogen.
-Here, two atomic nuclei are forged together to form a larger nucleus, releasing even more energy.
-The problem is that to effect fusion, the hydrogen isotopes must be heated to enormous temperatures - more than 100m degrees Celsius - until they become a plasma.
-This plasma must also be contained - the stars use gravity, whereas experimental nuclear fusion research uses extraordinarily powerful magnets.
 The problems?
 Ah, yes.
 We haven't managed to do it just yet.
 Professor Ian Chapman is the chief executive officer of the UK Atomic Energy Authority and de facto boss of Jet.
 A brilliant young scientist - always wanted to work in fusion, even as a kid.
 We sit in his office, a stone's throw from his beloved tokamak.
-"It generates 16 megawatts of electricity," he explains, "about the same as three or four windmills.
+"It can generate 16 megawatts of fusion power," he explains, "about the same as three or four windmills.
 It's not nothing, but ..."
 And how much electricity do you need to shove into the thing for such a result?
-"About 25 megawatts ... so you can see why right now it is not a commercial proposition."
-And here is the problem.
-"We know fusion power works," Chapman says, adamantly.
-But it still takes more energy to run tokamak we can try to contain the plasma for a lot longer period, when you get to a burn where it self-sustains.
+"About 25 megawatts just to heat the fuel ... so you can see why right now it is not a commercial proposition." within the torus from escaping, which happens when it comes into contact with the walls of the tokamak.
+"With a bigger tokamak we can try to contain the plasma for a lot longer period, when you get to a burn where it self-sustains.
 And then generating power commercially becomes a very viable option."
 The criticism frequently made of fusion energy is that its potential is always 30 years from being realised.
 Always a few decades in the distance.
 So it was in the 1950s, so it is now.
 There is a certain dumb truth in this allegation.
 But the fusion researchers face essentially the same problems that faced those trying to develop nuclear fission 80 years ago.
 The process was by now well understood, but critics - including Niels Bohr, along with Einstein perhaps the greatest physicist of the last century - shook their heads, suggesting that in order to realise the power of atomic fission you would need to put in much more energy than you would ever get out.
 And, in Bohr's words, direct the entire US economy to this end, so expensive and scarcely attainable were the potential dividends.
 This view held sway in many quarters until that first atomic pile was built - by hand! - on a football field at Chicago University: criticality was achieved just before teatime on December 2, 1942.
 After that, the science raced ahead in an exponential manner, and we had nuclear-fission power, for bombs and, later, domestic-energy generation.
 So it will be with fusion.
 A new, larger tokamak, Iter, is being built in France, with enough space to contain the plasma and stop it being sapped of its mind-boggling heat.
 Within a quarter of a century or so, we'll have commercially viable fusion power.
 We know this now.